 - Place the heater on a level surface away from foot traffic and out of reach of young children and pets.

-- Make sure to follow the manufacturer’s instructions upon installation, and supply only the approved fuel – never gasoline.
+- Follow manufacturer instructions and only use recommended fuel – never gasoline.

-- Choose a model with an oxygen-depletion sensor to shut off operation if dangerous carbon monoxide levels rise.
+- Choose a model with an oxygen-depletion sensor to shut off operation if carbon monoxide rises to a dangerous level.

-- Examine the heater regularly for blockages around the vents, rust and corrosion, which could lead to the buildup of gases.
+- Examine the heater regularly for vent blockage, rust and corrosion, which could lead to gas buildup.
 The U.S. Department of Energy recommends a yearly professional inspection.